metaborg/spoofax-pie/docs/guide/eclipse_lwb/troubleshooting.md

 Then, rebuild your language.
 Optionally, check the error log and console again.
+If this does not help, you can try to first delete the `build` directory, then clean the language project, and then build the project.

 If this solves your problem, consider [reporting this bug](../report_a_bug.md), as we consider incrementality issues like these bugs.
 If not, try the next workaround.